The Governed Intelligence Control Plane

 10-Gate Predicate

-Size, safety, jailbreak detection, credentials exposure, tier-appropriate dispatch, and six more.
-A task that fails any gate never reaches a layer.
-The denial itself is receipted with the failing gate identifier.
+A task that fails any gate never reaches a layer, the denial is receipted with the exact failing gate ID.
+All ten run before dispatch:

 CLI Sub-Gate